 FastWeb and Scholarships.com are two useful resources that can connect adult learners with scholarship opportunities nationwide.
 You can find and apply for as many scholarships as you wish, as there is no limit to how many you can receive.

 Certificate programs can be a great way to advance your career with an affordable credential.
-Paying for continuing education programs can be complicated, but there are options that can reduce the financial burden.
+Paying for continuing education programs and finding certificate program student loans can be complicated, but there are options that can reduce the financial burden.

 For more information, check out the best certificate programs to change your career.